xcart/xcart-docs/_pages/kb_en/modules/product_filter.md

    * **Cache reset mode**: This setting can be used to specify whether you want cache to be generated on the fly or to be removed when attribute, tag or product data is changed.
 The first option will allow working with the actual inventory but will slow down the page loading as it will be necessary to cache the filters each time.
 If you do not update your inventory too often, using the second option is recommended.

      {% note info%}
-     If the "Remove cache when ..." option is chosen a category page cache will be removed and generated anew the first time this page is opened after you change products, categories or attributes data.
+     If the "Remove cache when ..." option is selected, a category page cache will be removed and generated anew the first time this page is opened after you change products, categories or attributes data.
 The first page loading may last more than usual as time will be spent on cache regeneration.
      {% endnote %}

    * **Sort order for class attributes** (available only if the "Attributes" filter is enabled): Here you can specify whether the attributes should be sorted alphabetically or manually.